-- 3.59 The 30 hectare Brooklands Recreation Area, located on the eastern edge of Worthing, is a well-loved local amenity that comprises a lake, play areas, recreation facilities and extensive areas of semi-natural open space.
+- 3.56 The 30 hectare Brooklands Recreation Area, located on the eastern edge of Worthing, is a well-loved local amenity that comprises a lake, play areas, recreation facilities and extensive areas of semi-natural open space.
 It is designated as Local Green Space for its local significance to recreation, wildlife and beauty.
-The site also provides the wider ecosystem service benefits of drainage and flood protection relief. - 3.60 Brooklands has attracted significant levels of public support for the environmental improvements already made and those that are being planned.
-In 2017 a 'friends of Brooklands' community group was established, and in early 2018 local residents were consulted about plans to create a management plan for the park.
+The site also provides the wider ecosystem service benefits of drainage and flood protection relief.
+Brooklands Recreation Area provides a mix of semi-natural open space and recreation/leisure facilities on a scale that is suitable to this area of open and managed landscape.
+The lake itself has three main functions providing drainage and flood prevention relief; leisure and amenity; and wildlife value. - 3.57 Brooklands has attracted significant levels of public support for the environmental improvements already made and those that are being planned.
+In 2017 a 'Friends of Brooklands' community group was established, and local residents were consulted about plans to create a management plan.
 More recently, the Brooklands Park Masterplan has been prepared which has taken account of feedback from the local community and the results of an ecological study.
-Forthcoming enhancements, a limited amount of built development and the implementation of the Masterplan proposals for a science adventure park will increase Brooklands' recreation and wildlife value and enhance its scenic beauty.
+Forthcoming enhancements, a limited amount of appropriate built development and the implementation of the Masterplan proposals for a science adventure park will increase Brooklands' recreation and wildlife value and enhance its scenic beauty.